54Hex/pj-x-7/README.md

 > Open this page at [https://54hex.github.io/pj-x-7/](https://54hex.github.io/pj-x-7/)

+## NOTE

+- This needs to be used with the Kitronic Kit.
+Refer to turotial 7 (Wind Power)
+- I haven't touched Micro:Bit since forever (End 2020).
+So I'm not sure if this still works or nah

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.